 Best Backpacking Knife: Morakniv Companion

-Made in Sweden, the Morakniv Companion is one of the most highly rated backpacking and camping knives on the market.
+Made in Sweden, the Morakniv Companion is one of the most highly rated backpacking knives on the market.

-The blade is made from hardened Sandvik 12C27 stainless steel.
+The Companion’s blade is made from hardened Sandvik 12C27 stainless steel.

-If you want to shave a tiny bit off your backpack weight, the carbon steel blade version is 0.2 oz lighter (and even sharper), but you’ll need to be more careful when looking after your blade to stop it from rusting.
+If you want to shave a tiny bit off your backpack weight, the carbon steel blade version is 0.2 oz lighter – and even sharper.
+You’ll need to be more careful when looking after your blade to stop it from rusting.

-The knife comes with a plastic sheath, colored to match the trim on the knife handle.
+The Morakniv Companion comes with a plastic sheath, colored to match the trim on the knife handle.

 There’s a range of brightly colored options, which will make it easy to find the knife if you happen to drop it while out in the woods.

-As well as being one of the best knives on the market, they’re also the best value, so it’s not going to break your heart or your wallet if you happen to lose one in the wilderness.
+As well as being one of the best knives for camping on the market, the Morakniv’s are also a great value.
+So it’s not going to break your heart or your wallet if you happen to lose one in the wilderness.

-The KnifeStyle Stainless Steel folding knife is described as a pocket knife, but you’ll need pretty deep pockets since it is 5.5” long.
+The MIKI Sharp Stainless Steel folding camping knife is described as a pocket knife, but you’ll need pretty deep pockets since it is 5.5” long.

 But this isn’t the type of knife you’ll be carrying around for odd jobs – its home is firmly in the camp kitchen.